ReadableLabs/resync/README.md

 ```
 ├── docs
 ├── src
-│   └── parsers # place any parsing files here.
-See parsers.md for more details
+│   └── parsers # See parsers.md for more details
 └── tests
 ```